Rüppell's parrot

 Rüppell's parrot (Poicephalus rueppellii) or Rueppell's parrot, is a bird that is endemic to southwestern Africa from central Namibia to southwest Angola.
 It lives in savanna where there are trees or in dry woodland.
 It is more common near streams or rivers.
 The name commemorates the German naturalist and explorer Eduard Rüppell.

 Description

 Rüppell's parrot is 22–25 cm (9 in) long and weighs 121–156 g.
 It has an overall dark brown color and its head is dark greyish.
 Both adult male and female birds have some yellow feathers on the leading edge of the wings, and yellow feathers covering their upper legs; in immature birds, the yellow is dull or missing.
 They are sexually dimorphic; adult female birds have blue feathers on the lower back and the rump, whilst male birds lose this blue feather coloration as they become mature.

 Diet

-The Ruppell's Parrot eats mainly seeds, flowers, leaves, anthropods, and bark.
+The Ruppell's parrot eats mainly seeds, flowers, leaves, arthropods, and bark.
 It has been found that during the rainy seasons they prefer to eat flowers and insects.
-Consistently they eat Terminalia pruniodies (T. pruniodies) and occasionally they also eat fruit, preferring softer more tender ones.
+Consistently they eat Terminalia pruniodies and occasionally they also eat fruit, preferring softer more tender ones.